nlesc-nano/swan/data/ResulsTraining.md

 # Machine learning model to predict CDFT properties

 The following table shows the **mean rvalue** resulting from the linear regression between the predicted as function of the ground true labels.
+Therefore, the closer these values are to 1 the better the better the model is to predict the properties *with the available amount of training data*.

 The mean values where computing with the results of **3** training/validation datasets picked randomly in a 0.8/0.2 proportion, respectively.

 The hyperparameters use to perform the training can be found at [model's hyperparameters](Training_hyperparameters.md).

 ## Amines